Updated January 26, 2021

 As discussed previously, the issue of energy burden and poverty includes many factors and therefore a variety of solutions.
 While we don’t have all the tools and resources needed to eliminate the problem, there are currently a variety of programs that can help households who struggle to pay their bills.

 The Weatherization Assistance Program (WAP) is a federal program managed by the Department of Energy (DOE).
-It provides LIHEAP qualified families the funds to make their home more energy efficiency and lower their utility bills long term.
-For more information on WAP in Minnesota, visit the Minnesota Department of Commerce’s page .
+It provides LIHEAP qualified families the funds to make their home more energy efficient and lower their utility bills long term.
+For more information on WAP in Minnesota, visit the Minnesota Department of Commerce’s page.

 Utility energy efficiency programs vary depending on your utility provider and region.
 To learn more about your utility’s offerings, use Citizens Utility Board Minnesota’s rebate finder and utility assistance programs finder.